5 Simple Ways To Increase Website Traffic

 2. Add your business to Google My Business

 Creating a profile for your business using the Google Business tool will help your business appear on local searching for your service.
 You can also optimise your profile on Google Business to link to your website, add contact methods, accept reviews and share posts.
 All of this will raise your search profile and make you easier to find.

-The though of writing a blog may make you grown but fresh, regular content being shared on your website it a brilliant way to increase the SEO of your website.
+The thought of writing a blog may make you groan but fresh, regular content being shared on your website it a brilliant way to increase the SEO of your website.
 Depending upon what your business is, you can use your blog in many ways to connect with your customers and clients, it doesn’t have to be what you would traditionally consider a blog.
 It could be:

 • News page - to share more detail about new products or events